buildamodule/d8sitebuildingrp/README.md

-# Drupal 8 Site Building Resource Pack
+# "Drupal 8 Site Building" Resource Pack

 This contains the resource pack for the ["Drupal 8 Site Building" collection on BuildAModule](https://buildamodule.com/collection/drupal-8-site-building).
 There are two folders: